Ahmadreza-SY/TCP-CI/Readme.md

 ## Introduction

 This project aims to extract and compute source-code-related features from a software repository.
 It analyzes the source code based on static and version control history aspects and creates a dependency graph containing the relationships between files/functions and their association weights.
-The ultimate goal of extracting these features is for sloving the  test case selection and prioritization problems.
+The ultimate goal of extracting these features is for solving the test case selection and prioritization problems.

 ## Environment Setup
 ### Python Environment